 Unfortunately, many of these drop-side cribs have been found to be defective, leading to massive recalls.
-Below you’ll find information regarding the nature of drop-side cribs, the details surrounding the most recent large-scale drop-side crib recall, the dangers and reports that led to this unprecedented action and finally how you should proceed in contacting an Arizona defective products lawyer if your child has been harmed by these dangerous products.
+Below you’ll find information regarding the nature of drop-side cribs, the details surrounding a recent large-scale drop-side crib recall, the dangers, and reports that led to this unprecedented action, and finally how you should proceed in contacting an Arizona defective products lawyer if your child has been harmed by these dangerous products.

-Based on pure market analysis, this idea seemed to catch on quite well with consumer parents.
-The companies involved in the latest drop-side crib recalls inculde Evenflo, Delta Enterprise Corp., Child Craft, Jardine Enterprises, LaJobi, Million Dollar Baby, and Simmons Juvenile Products.
+Based on market analysis, this idea seemed to catch on quite well with consumer parents.
+The companies involved in a major 2010 drop-side crib recall include Evenflo, Delta Enterprise Corp., Child Craft, Jardine Enterprises, LaJobi, Million Dollar Baby, and Simmons Juvenile Products.
 These companies have sold millions of these kinds of cribs in the US.

-Unfortunately, these drop-side cribs have also been the target of much in the way of scrutiny from consumers who have been harmed, government officials in more than one country and defective products lawyers.
-There have been several problems that have been encountered, but the recall announced recently centers on what’s being termed a manufacturing problem.
+Unfortunately, these drop-side cribs have also been the target of much in the way of scrutiny from consumers who have been harmed, government officials in more than one country, and defective product lawyers.
+Several problems have been encountered, but at least one recent recall centers on what’s being termed a manufacturing problem.

-Stork Craft Manufacturing initiated what was to be the largest crib recall in the history of the United States in 2009 because of the tendency for the drop sides on these cribs to fail a few years ago.
-Specifically, these drop sides have shown a troubling tendency to either fall off altogether or to come loose and be pushed out from the inside because of the pressure applied by the sleeping infant when he or she rolls over onto the side of the rail.
+Stork Craft Manufacturing initiated what was to be the largest crib recall in the history of the United States in 2009 because of the tendency for the drop sides on these cribs to fail in years prior.
+Specifically, these drop sides had shown a troubling tendency to either fall off altogether or to come loose and be pushed out from the inside because of the pressure applied by the sleeping infant when he or she rolls over onto the side of the rail.

 According to the United States Consumer Product Safety Commission (CPSC), the models affected by the Stork Craft Manufacturing drop-side crib recall include:

 This initial recall of drop-side cribs fueled other manufacturers to investigate the safety of their cribs.
 With help from the CPSC, defects and design issues were identified and affected products were recalled.
-The latest drop-side crib recalls include over 2 millions cribs and is now the largest in US history.
+That drop-side crib recall included over 2 millions cribs.
 The affected cribs were manufactured by these companies:

 - 750,000 Jenny Lind drop-side cribs distributed by Evenflo Inc